05sanjaykumar/Spotify-Clone/README.md

 # Spotify-Clone
-To Noted:- I have used Spotify Images and logo, I am using this for only educational purpose.
+To be Noted: I have used Spotify Images and logo, I am using this for only educational purpose.
 I am not publishing this any where or in any other commericial platforms for money.

 Special Thanks for "Code with Harry"